fbpx

 Washington, USA

-Dr Katie Eastman is a corporate trainer, speaker, consultant, author and coach, and maintains a 35-year practice as a psychotherapist and medical social worker specialising in individual, collective and organizational changes.
-One of the original founders of the Elisabeth Kübler-Ross Foundation, she utilises the late Dr Ross’s work, such as the Kübler-Ross Change Curve®, in a variety of settings before, during and after significant change, loss and transition.
+Dr Katie Eastman is a corporate trainer, speaker, consultant, author, and coach, and maintains a 35-year practice as a psychotherapist and medical social worker specialising in individual, collective, and organisational changes.
+One of the founders of the Elisabeth Kübler-Ross Foundation, she utilises the late Dr Kübler-Ross’ work, such as the Kübler-Ross Change Curve®, in a variety of settings before, during, and after significant change, loss, and transition.

 Ms Liese GROOT-ALBERTS